mlnotes2718/dbt-practice/DBT Notes.md

 ## Custom DBT profile
 ## Reference: https://docs.getdbt.com/docs/core/connect-data-platform/bigquery-setup

-# The first line is the dbt project name.
+# The first line is the profile name.
 This is where dbt looks for from dbt_project.yml -> find the named profile here.
 # Can also be overwritten by dbt run --profiles.
 See dbt run --help for more info
-london_bicycle: # dbt project name
+london_bicycle: # profile name (In this case where profile name come first, the project name will follow the profile name)
   # default target for profile, points to 1 of the output below # define target in dbt CLI via --target
   target: dev # Usually either dev or production
   outputs: